marionettejs/backbone.marionette/docs/marionette.view.md

 * unbind all custom view events
 * unbind all DOM events
 * remove `this.el` from the DOM
+* call an `onBeforeClose` event on the view, if one is provided
 * call an `onClose` event on the view, if one is provided

 By providing an `onClose` event in your view definition, you can